What Is Keratoconus?

 - Corneal transplant.
 As a last resort, you may be advised to undergo a corneal transplant, where all or part of your diseased cornea is replaced with healthy donor cornea tissue.
 Even after a transplant, however, you may still need to wear glasses or contact lenses for clear vision.

-Contact Dr. Moshe Mendelson and Dr. Jackson Lau at Silicon Valley Eye Physicians to find out whether scleral lenses are right for you.
+Contact Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng at Silicon Valley Eye Physicians to find out whether scleral lenses are right for you.

 Silicon Valley Eye Physicians helps patients from Sunnyvale, Los Altos, Mountain View, and Cupertino throughout , do all the things they enjoy — but with clearer vision.